todorpopov/Collection-Manager/README.txt

-A collection management application, built in Python, using the Tkinter GUI framework.
+A Collection Management application, built in Python, using the Tkinter GUI framework.

-The application uses the Pandas library.
-It can be installed either throught the "requirements.txt", or separately, using pip.
+The application uses the Pandas dataframe library.
+To install Pandas, open a terminal and run: "pip install pandas".

 How to use: